NSO-developer/nso-examples/misc/README.md

 Suggested Order of Consumption:
 -------------------------------

+### py-package-deps
+Demonstrates how to either install Python package dependencies in the NSO package `python` directory, or as an alternative, use a Python virtual environment to manage dependencies that automatically activates when the Python VM for a package starts.

 ### locks-and-timeouts
 Showcase various timeouts and locks we can encounter and how to address the issue while running an NSO instance.
 Use cases include DP API data provider,